-- Opportunities for reflection, e.g. at break time or after school, during which the behaviour is discussed and strategies for improvement identified. - Staff may use opportunities to undertake restorative work so that pupils can try to 'put something right' when things have gone wrong with others. - A review or change to planned activities to ensure safety for all participants.
-11. SEARCHING AND CONFISCATION It is our first priority to ensure that pupils are in a safe and secure environment in school.
-Searching can play 11.1 a critical role in ensuring this and can be a vital measure to safeguard and promote staff and pupil welfare.
-Following guidance set out by the Education and Inspections Act 2006 and Searching, Screening, and 11.2 Confiscation - Advice for Schools (July 2022), Head teachers (and staff they authorise) have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item or any other item that the school rules identify as an item which may be searched for.
-The list of prohibited items is: 11.3 knives and weapons; alcohol; illegal drugs; stolen items; any article that the member of staff reasonably suspects has been, or is likely to be used: to commit an offence, or to cause personal injury to, or damage to property of; any person (including the pupil). an article specified in regulations: tobacco and cigarette papers; fireworks; and pornographic images.
-Any article that a member of staff reasonably suspects has been or is likely to be used to - in with the prohibited Commit an offence Cause personal injury to, or damage to property of any person 11.4 Where we need to conduct a search for a prohibited item, the head teacher will authorise this.
+- 11.1 It is our first priority to ensure that pupils are in a safe and secure environment in school.
+Searching can play a critical role in ensuring this and can be a vital measure to safeguard and promote staff and pupil welfare.

+- Following guidance set out by the Education and Inspections Act 2006 and Searching, Screening, and Confiscation Advice for Schools (July 2022), Head teachers (and staff they authorise) have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item or any other item that the school rules identify as an item which may be searched for.

+- 11.3 The list of prohibited items is:

+- knives and weapons;

+- alcohol;

+- illegal drugs;

+- stolen items;

+- any article that the member of staff reasonably suspects has been, or is likely to be used:

+- to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the pupil).

+- an article specified in regulations:

+- tobacco and cigarette papers;

+- fireworks; and

+- pornographic images.

+Any article that a member of staff reasonably suspects has been or is likely to be used to - in with the prohibited

+- Commit an offence - Cause personal injury to, or damage to property of any person - 11.4 Where we need to conduct a search for a prohibited item, the head teacher will authorise this.
 The Head teacher can authorise the member of staff to search for specific prohibited or banned items or all items set out in this behaviour policy.
 It will be explained to the pupil what is being searched for and the reason for the search.
 Where the pupil does not agree to be searched, our school will consider the best way of moving forward.
 Depending upon the risk associated with any prohibited or banned item, the use of reasonable force may be necessary.
-The use of reasonable force will differ depending on whether the member of staff is searching for processions or the pupils themselves.
-11.5 The Education Act 2011 allows for staff to seize an electronic device to examine any data or files on the device if they think there is a good reason to do so.
+The use of reasonable force will differ depending on whether the member of staff is searching for processions or the pupils themselves. - The Education Act 2011 allows for staff to seize an electronic device to examine any data or files on the device if they think there is a good reason to do so.
 These data or files may be erased before returning the item if they believe there is a good reason to do this.
 Any cigarettes or e-cigarettes confiscated in school will be destroyed.

 The Headteacher will liaise with the Designated Safeguarding Lead regarding any potential searches of prohibited items, and this will be recorded on the safeguarding database by the person conducting the search.

-Document Number: BHS-V01-0525 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 8 Linked to Policy Number: OPSP07
+Document Number: BBLC-V02-0725 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 8 Linked to Policy Number: OPSP07